Table of Contents

 Potassium is the principal intracellular cation that is needed for maintenance of the membrane potential across the cells of nerves and muscles during transmission of impulses.
-The source of potassium can be from a diet rich in potassium such as intake of bananas, beans and meat or the intravenous/oral administration of supplemental potassium.
+One source of potassium can be a diet rich in potassium which includes intake of bananas, beans and meat or the intravenous/oral administration of supplemental potassium.

 Upon intake or infusion, the cation is absorbed at a rate of 1mEq/Kg/day.
 Most of the absorbed ions (up to 90 %) is excreted via the kidneys.
 This is important in maintaining a normal serum level of potassium and a normal storage level.